-The salary basis test is the weekly salary a employee must earn to be considered exempt from overtime and FSLA.
+The salary basis test is the weekly salary an employee must earn to be considered exempt from overtime and FSLA.
 If an employee does not meet the salary test they cannot be exempt and must be paid overtime.
-They receive a weekly salary without deductions for quality or quantity of work performed in the workweek.
+They receive a weekly salary without deductions for the quality or quantity of work performed in the workweek.

-First it raises the minimum weekly salary an employee needs to earn to be exempt from the FSLA.
+First, it raises the minimum weekly salary an employee needs to earn to be exempt from the FSLA.

-1. Employer’s should evaluate their weekly salaries for all employees.
+1. Employers should evaluate their weekly salaries for all employees.

 2. All employees earning less than $970 a week will no longer qualify to be exempt from the FLSA.
 An employee earning an annual salary of less than $50440. must be paid overtime.

 3. Evaluate their job duties and hours to determine the correct classification of their position.

 4. Develop job descriptions and have employees sign and date the job descriptions.

 5. Employers should expect classification audits in 2016 and beyond!